 We observed staff following infection control principles including the use of personal protective equipment (PPE).
-All staff were observed to be wearing appropriate PPE and was been the elbow.
+All staff were observed to be wearing appropriate PPE and were bare below the elbow.

 Nursing staff compliance with infection prevention and control (IPC) training was 68% and 69% for medical staff, below the trust benchmark of 85%.